Hookup Culture: Is It Dangerous or Liberating?

 Impacts of Casual Sex

 “Youth and millennials are more open to the idea of separating sex and emotional intimacy.
 Sex can be a very intimate thing for some.
-But for others, it’s a matter of pleasure and enjoyment and there’s nothing wrong with either,” Lydia says.
+But for others, it’s a matter of pleasure and enjoyment and there’s nothing wrong with either,” Lydia Oo (not her real name), 20, says.

 While embracing our sexual identities can be freeing, sexually transmitted infections (STIs) may gradually become more prevalent as casual sex becomes increasingly common.